 Our safety net for prevention of transmission of HIV from mother to child can also be used to prevent Congenital Syphilis.
 We must look at both successes and failures of prevention to make sure the safety net is effective.
 By looking at failures or missed opportunities, we can identify where we need to strengthen the net and close the holes.

 The FIMR-HIV/CS brings together key partners in an action-oriented quarterly community process convened by IDPH.
-Participants include MACA, the Hotline, Illinois Perinatal Network, DCFS, Cook County Jail, John Stroger Hospital, Northwestern Memorial, University of Chicago Hospitals, CDPH, moms and dads living with HIV, and various statewide partners.
+Participants include MACA, the Hotline, Illinois Perinatal Network, DCFS, Cook County Department of Public Health, Cook County Jail, John Stroger Hospital, Northwestern Memorial, University of Chicago Hospitals, CDPH, moms and dads living with HIV, and various statewide partners.